Richards (surname)

-Richards is a common Celtic Welsh, or Cornish surname based on the English version of the parent's name ending in -S. In 1881 people with this surname were mainly located in Wales, Cornwall and adjacent South-West counties of England.
+Richards is a Celtic Welsh, or Cornish surname.
+It is based on the English version of the parent's name ending in -S. In 1881 people with this surname were primarily located in Wales, Cornwall and adjacent South-West counties of England.
 By 1998 many Welsh and Cornish people had migrated to cities in England particularly those adjacent to these areas.
+The name is derived from the Germanic ric ("power") and hard ("brave"/"hardy").